-Attention: This page only contains information for major development projects, such as commercial or multi-family projects.
-For information about single-family dwellings, two-family dwellings, or other small projects, visit the Residential Permits page or Subpermits page.
+Attention: This page only contains information for commercial permitting requirements and documents.
+For information about single-family dwellings, two-family dwellings, or other small projects, visit the Residential Permits.

-You need a Commercial Building Permit for the following purposes:
+You need a Commercial Permit for the following purposes:

 - All commercial construction work